Zachary H. Draper, James J. Dukarm, and Claude Beauchemin

 The following section describes in boolean terms the variables in the confusion matrix used in this study.
 The descriptions refer to a fleet of transformers, DGA screening tests, and incipient failure.
 C+ denotes a transformer with a condition leading to a near-term failure in the short term for “condition positive”.
 Ideally, such a condition is detectable by DGA before failure.
 C− denotes healthy transformers operating normally without an incipient failure as “condition negative”.
 T+ denotes positive DGA interpretation test results indicating the presence of incipient fault as “test positive”.
 Usually, this means the DGA gases are above some limits, depending on the interpretation method.
 T− denotes a DGA interpretation that does not indicate incipient failure as “test negative”.
 Usually, it designates DGA results below some limits, again depending on the method.
 Note that the analysis process presented here has been adapted to DGA but is not limited to DGA.
 The statistics presented here could be applied to any other equipment, operating condition, and/or screening tests.

 A fleet of N transformers that are in service and are periodically screened by DGA to select which transformers to investigate as possibly having a near-term failure.
-For discussion purposes, condition (C) is impending failure, but it could be any other definable state of practical interest.
+For discussion purposes, condition (C) is an impending failure, but it could be any other definable state of practical interest.
 The transformers are referred to as “cases” or “subjects”.

 The set of all “condition positive” cases, i.e., transformers having condition C, near-term failure, is denoted by C+.
 The set of all “condition negative” cases, i.e., those without condition C, healthy transformer, is denoted by C−.
 Obviously |C+|+|C−| = N, the population size.
 The sets C+ and C− must be known to a high degree of certainty, beyond the capabilities of the screening tests being compared, for the purpose of this comparative analysis.
 Typically a nearly infallible “gold standard” test is available as a standard, but it may be very expensive or impractical for wide application.
 For instance, electrical tests or internal inspection performed with the transformer de-energized would be the gold standard method of determining whether a transformer in service has any internal defect or problem with its insulation.
 In practice, however, those tests cannot be applied as routinely as a DGA screening test.
 A forced outage or catastrophic failure could be considered as a retrospective gold standard confirmation of the impending failure in previous data.